 No matter if minor or major, the SEO community will make the updates insightful.

 "The rating guidelines have been remarkably accurate for predicting the algorithm trends", says SEO consultant Roger Montti on his piece for Search Engine Journal about the latest guidelines update.
 Montti points out that in past updates, "the increased instructions on how to rate medical and financial sites, for example, coincided with algorithms designed to improve the relevance of those kinds of sites."

 Simply put, when the guidelines change to provide instructions on how to approach certain specific rating situations, it likely means that Google is testing algorithm changes that address those specific cases before releasing the updates in live search results.

-In its latest update, mostly minor changes were observed in a couple of sections.
+In its September 2019 update, mostly minor changes were observed in a couple of sections.
 The main changes and takeaways are summarized below: